 1. Citizen Kane (1941)

-We know choosing to put Citizen Kane on a list of the best movies of all time is a cliché, but in our defence, it really is a magnificent piece of cinema.
+We know choosing to put Citizen Kane on a list of the best movies of all time is a cliché, but in our defense, it really is a magnificent piece of cinema.
 In fact, this exemplary quasi-biographical look into the life and death of the fictional Charles Foster Kane (Orson Welles) is probably the best film ever made.

 In technical terms, Kane is ahead of its time by nearly half a century.
 Gregg Toland’s spellbinding cinematography and Robert Wise’s groundbreaking use of transitions alone have earned the movie a place in the hallowed halls of cinematic nirvana, but that isn’t why the movie works.

 No, the reason Citizen Kane is an enduring masterpiece has less to do with its superb technical innovation and more to do with the sensational screenplay written by Welles and Herman J. Mankiewicz (we know, we’ve seen Mank).

 The story of Kane, the shrewd, ruthless newspaper tycoon, and the mysterious meaning of his final words, is told in a non-linear fashion – years before Quentin Tarantino popularised the trope – and is as engaging a mystery today as it was in 1941.
 Full of triumphant highs and despondent lows, Citizen Kane is a powerful story about what it means to have everything and nothing at the same time.